HaileyLV/PA1489-project/Engineer diary.md

 |The product design model will be changed.
 It is expected to try to do so that the add_items and remove_items are attributes in the buger.                        ||

 ## Week 40:
+- Download and try to learn how to use Docker Desktop.
+Link <https://www.docker.com/products/docker-desktop/>
 -
 ## Week 41:
 -